cjavilla-stripe/ContosoCraftsStripeElements/README.md

 # ContosoCrafts (Dapr Edition)

-This repo contains a sample application that shows how to integrate Stripe Checkout into an ASP.NET Core application.
+This repo contains a sample application that shows how to integrate Stripe Elements to create a custom payment form in an ASP.NET Core application.
 The solution contains three projects.

 - [Blazor Frontend](src/ContosoCrafts.Web.Client)
 - [ASP.NET Core Backend](src/ContosoCrafts.Web.Server)